-- d) Where specific qualification time limits are shorter than the maximum time limits listed here, they will be stated in the specific qualification regulations. - e) In exceptional circumstances, a Teaching Committee may allow you to exceed the qualification time limits set out in the specific qualification regulations. - f) If you do not achieve the credit required for your qualification within the set Open University time limit, you will not normally be eligible for the qualification.
-You may be eligible for any other qualification that you met the requirements for within the time limit applicable to that other qualification. - g) If you are counting an award of RPL credit within your qualification, you should refer to the additional information about time limits based upon the amount of credit still to complete as detailed in Table 2 in Clause G1.4.
+- d) Where specific qualification time limits are shorter than the maximum time limits listed here, they will be stated in the specific qualification regulations. - e) In exceptional circumstances, the Academic Committee (Learning Teaching and Assessment) may allow you to exceed the qualification time limits set out in the specific qualification regulations. - f) If you do not achieve the credit required for your qualification within the set Open University time limit, you will not normally be eligible for that qualification.
+You may however be eligible for any other qualification where you meet the academic requirements and are within the time limit applicable to that qualification. - g) If you are counting an award of RPL credit within your qualification, you should refer to the additional information about time limits based upon the amount of credit still to complete as detailed in Table 2 in Clause G1.4.

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 a) If the credit requirements of an undergraduate level qualification allow, you may be able to count up to 90 credits from postgraduate level modules under Clause K2 a) ii).
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025 a) If the credit requirements of an undergraduate level qualification allow, you may be permitted to count up to 90 credits from postgraduate level modules under Clause K2 a) ii).

-16 Counting postgraduate credit towards a registered undergraduate qualification
+Counting postgraduate credit towards a registered undergraduate qualification